 In a nutshell, there should be little to no fat visible after the meat is cleaned.

-If the skin is left on, it is recommended that you go underneath the skin to make sure you remove all the slippery substance as much as possible.
+If the skin is left on, it is recommended that you go underneath the skin to make sure you remove all the slippery substances as much as possible.

 Slits are usually made on the meat to allow proper cleaning (I forget to do this sometimes), and also to allow the seasoning to manifest its way through the meat.